 5. Google launches 'Swipe to Visit' on Google Images

-You know what’s annoying when it comes to Google image search on mobile?
-How many images you have to go through until you find what you’re looking for.
+Do you know what’s annoying when it comes to Google image search on mobile?
+The number of images you have to go through until you find what you’re looking for.
 Even then, it’s not easy to get access to the information.

 Fortunately, Google has heard our pleas and rolled out a new feature: ‘Swipe to Visit’.
-This new feature is powered by Accelerated Mobile Pages (AMP), and makes it easier for you and I to see the source website of a selected image.
+This new feature is powered by Accelerated Mobile Pages (AMP) and makes it easier for you and me to see the source website of a selected image.
 With this update, it will be much easier to scan through images and compare offers without opening up several tabs.

 OK, so how does it work?